BMW i4 Review & Prices

 In town

 The BMW i4 works well around town, and not just because, as an electric car, it produces no exhaust emissions.
-Whether you go for the for one of the rear-wheel drive models or the four-wheel drive M50, the i4 is very lively from a standing start and will leap towards any gap in traffic.
+Whether you go for one of the rear-wheel drive models or the four-wheel drive M50, the i4 is very lively from a standing start and will leap towards any gap in traffic.
 It’s just as happy to be driven gently, with a smoother ride than the Tesla Model 3.

 Slip the transmission into ‘B’ instead of ‘D’ and the car increases the level of regenerative braking, capturing energy that would otherwise be lost when slowing down.
 In this setting you can almost ignore the brake and drive with one pedal, as the car will come to a complete stop using regenerative braking alone.